 The heat produced by a gas furnace is typically hotter and drier.
 And, regardless of the outdoor temperature, a gas furnace continues to produce more and more heat.
 In contrast, heat pump systems circulate naturally humid warm air that might not feel as hot.
-And, they do have some limitations; if temps dip below minus 28-30 degrees Celsius, you may temporarily need a backup heating source.
+And, they do have some limitations; if temps dip below minus 28-30 degrees Celsius, it may feel like your heat pump isn’t blowing hot air, and you may temporarily need a backup heating source.
 Then again, heat pumps are extremely versatile; they also cool your home in the summertime.
-And, if you have an older home without ductwork, a ductless mini-split system is a perfect solution.
+And, if you have an older home without ductwork, a ductless mini-split heat pump system is a perfect solution.

-In terms of air quality, the standout is a heat pump vs a furnace.
+In terms of air quality, the winner in a heat pump vs furnace debate is the former.
 With proper furnace maintenance and frequent air filter changes, you can preserve your home’s indoor air quality.
 Heat pumps, however, don’t produce carbon monoxide (CO), so you never have to worry about a dangerous CO leak.
 Also, the hot air from furnaces leads to dry skin.
 Heat pumps use moisture to heat the air, so the humidity level is naturally higher.

 It might cost more for heat pump installation as compared to replacing a furnace, but it really depends on many factors.
-Access to natural gas, the equipment and wiring currently in your home, the desired configuration of the new system, the condition of existing ductwork, and more influence the installation price.
-Of course, a heat pump generally costs less to operate than furnaces do, so any higher upfront costs are quickly recouped.
+Access to natural gas, the equipment and wiring currently in your home, the desired configuration of the new heat pump or furnace system, the condition of existing ductwork, and more influence the installation price.
+Of course, a heat pump generally costs less to operate than furnaces do, so any higher upfront cooling and heating costs are quickly recouped.

 A bonus – you can get your furnace rented if that works better for your budget.

-How do heat pumps compare when it comes to lifespan?
+How do heat pumps compare to a furnace lifespan?
 Because they are used year-round, a heat pump has a shorter life expectancy.
 In Toronto, a heat pump will last 10-15 years.
 You can count on a well-maintained gas furnace to last upwards of 15 or, possibly, even 20 years.
 Furnaces have fewer motorized parts, and use is limited to only the colder months each year.

 Save Money With Canadian Rebates

 Now is the perfect time to invest in an energy-efficient home heating system because the government of Canada is offering significant incentives to Toronto area homeowners who lower greenhouse gas emissions.
-Under the Canada Greener Homes Grant, Ontario residents can receive rebates for:
+Under the Canada Greener Homes Grant and Canada Greener Homes Loan, Ontario residents can receive rebates for: